Planning Application Process

 Step 1 – Before making an application

-It is important to get advice from Council’s Statutory Planning Department for advice on if your proposal requires planning permission or not.
+It is important to seek advice from Council’s Planning Department to ascertain if your proposal requires planning permission or not.

 Step 2 – Preparing your application documents

 Once it has been determined a planning application is required, you need to submit an application to the Planning Department.
 At a minimum, the application must include the following:

 - Completed and signed planning permit application form

 - Recent copy of the title of the land, including any restrictions or agreements relating to the land

 - Appropriately scaled and dimensioned site plan (showing proposed location of new buildings/works

 - Floor plans of any new building